-"The Non-Clinical Side of Hospice Work" by Stephanie LeBrun, HSM Human Resources Coordinator
+"The Non-Clinical Side of Hospice Work" by Stephanie Hutchins, HSM Human Resources Generalist

 As a Human Resources professional, I never really thought about someone’s needs at the end of life, the process of dying or what an amazing gift it is for someone to be there to guide them through this stage.
 Working at Hospice of Southern Maine has opened my eyes to the hospice philosophy.
 I’ve learned that that the end of life is really a journey just like the rest of life.
 Everyone’s journey is different and the path taken varies, but what is constant is the need for support, compassion, education and understanding.